 The differentiating characteristic of the core competencies of an organisation is that they evolve with time thereby representing the continued achievement of the organisation’s critical success factors over the same period of time.
 In addition, and as business experts argue, a company’s core competencies are hard to imitate by competitors.

-In order to develop core competencies, an organisation must do the following:
+To develop core competencies, an organisation must do the following:

 - Define the internal capabilities that are strategically positioned to deliver sustainable value